sweng-epfl/public/project/bootcamp/Operations.md

       path: "*.h264"
 ```

+> [!TIP]
-> :information_source: This script uploads recordings of the emulator screen as Cirrus CI artifacts, letting you see why tests fail!
+> This script uploads recordings of the emulator screen as Cirrus CI artifacts, letting you see why tests fail!
 > Android limits each recording to 3 minutes, so you will get multiple such recordings if your tests take longer than that.
 > However, these recordings are in an uncommon format, your favorite video player might not be able to read them. `ffplay` definitely works
 > (and is also available on Windows via the Windows Subsystem for Linux), you could also convert them using software such as `ffmpeg`.